IQSS/dataverse/doc/sphinx-guides/source/user/dataset-management.rst

 ====================

-All file formats are supported, up to a few GB per file but some files types are supported by additional functionality, including downloading in different formats, file-level metadata preservation, file-level data citation, and exploration through data visualization and analysis.
+All file formats are supported, up to a few GB per file but some files types are supported by additional functionality, including downloading in different formats, subsets, file-level metadata preservation, file-level data citation; and exploration through data visualization and analysis.

 Tabular